darktable-org/dtdocs/README.md

 - Assume the reader has the application open while reading the user manual
 - You will be copy edited, don't take it personally
 - Changes to the content should be proposed via pull request or a similar mechanism
-- Use image callouts if you need to annotate an image, do not add word for annotations, this makes localization difficult
+- Use image callouts if you need to annotate an image, do not add words into the image for annotations, this makes localization difficult

 ### Link conventions

-Internal links should be relative to the current file and must point to a markdown file.
+Internal links should be relative to the current file and must point to a markdown file or an image.

 See the following examples for the conventions used in the manual